JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 ## XV.

 56\.
-'Offer up a sacrifice, O Spitama Zarathu_s_tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .
+'Offer up a sacrifice, O Spitama Zarathu<i>s</i>tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .

 57\.
 'To her did the gallant sons of Vaêsaka offer up a sacrifice in the castle Khshathrô-saoka, that stands high up on the lofty, holy Kangha, with a hundred male horses, a thousand oxen, ten thousand lambs.